openid/fapi/fapi-2_0-security-profile.md

 been through a detailed security analysis.

 **NOTE 4**:
-DPoP already suggests that JWTs are accepted in the reasonably near future (on the order of seconds or minutes).
-This document goes further by placing a hard lower bound of 10 seconds in order to promote interoperability.
+Clock skew is a cause of many interoperability issues.
+Even a few hundred milliseconds of clock skew can cause JWTs to be rejected for being "issued in the future".
+The DPoP specification [@!RFC9449] suggests that JWTs  are accepted in the reasonably near future (on the order of seconds or minutes).
+This document goes further by requiring authorization servers to accept JWTs that have timepstamps up to 10 seconds in the future.
+10 seconds was chosen as a value that does not affect security while greatly increasing interoperability.
+Implementers are free to accept JWTs with a timestamp of up to 60 seconds in the future.
+Some ecosystems have found that the value of 30 seconds is needed to fully eliminate clock skew issues.
+To prevent implementations switching off `iat` and `nbf` checks completely this document imposes a maximum timestamp in the future of 60 seconds.

 #### Authorization endpoint flows